matwilso/boxLCD/README.md

 boxLCD 📟
 =================

 boxLCD is box2D physics with low resolution and binarized rendering.
-It provides sample environments and an API for defining them.
+It provides a few sample environments and an API for defining them.

-The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/robot/learned-sims/) and world model research, by providing a simple testbed for learning predictive dynamics models of physics environments.
+The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/learned-sims/) and world model research, by providing a simple testbed for learning predictive dynamics models of physics environments.
 Eventually we care about predictive models that are trained on real world data and that help robots act in the real world.
-However, we believe these is a lot of fundamental research to do before we can realize that [full vision](https://matwilso.github.io/robot/future/), and that small scale testbeds are very useful for making progress.
+However, we believe these is a lot of fundamental research to do before we can realize that [full vision](https://matwilso.github.io/robot-future/), and that small scale testbeds are very useful for making progress.

 <!--